Koromix/rygel/web/koromix.dev/pages/misc.md

 # Serf

 Serf is a **small HTTP server made for local testing**.
-It can serve static files and you can customize the headers with a simple config file.
+It can serve static file, proxy remote websites (GET only), and you can customize the headers with a simple config file.

-Here is an example configuration file:
+Here is an example configuration file for serving local files with the required Cross-Origin headers to enabe SharedArrayBuffer support:

 ```ini
 [HTTP]